pAIrprogio/synscript/packages/text/README.md

   - The returned value will be `string & { __extra: TExtraObject }`
 - The value can then be accessed through the `tParse(resultingString)` property.
 - You can constrain the type of the extra object by using a type assertion from `Text.String`
-- You can infer the value type of the extra object by using a type assertion from `Text.String`
+- You can infer the value type of the extra object by using a type assertion from `Text.ExtraObject.Infer`

 ```ts
 import { t, tParse, type Text } from "@pairprog/text";